omahs/imx-docs/docs/main/learn/designing-an-nft-drop/putting-it-all-together.md

 # Putting it all together

 In this series, we've provided a lot of detailed information on concepts that you can use to inform your launch planning and design.
-It's a lot, so to summarize, we've put together a hand-dandy framework that you can use to guide you!
+It's a lot, so to summarize, we've put together a handy-dandy framework that you can use to guide you!

 Here are the 8 steps you should follow: